h0ssimo/h0ssimo.github.io/_drafts/portfolio/portrait-of-sir-anthony-hopkins.md

 Here I'm gonna quickly go over my process so far.

 I've created all my base meshes in Maya, even the clothing.
-Then imported them sculpted in ZBrush and started sculpting.
+Then imported them in ZBrush and started sculpting.
 At the beginning, I brought in only the head, to stay focused.

 The hair and the brows are FiberMesh, consisted of multiple setups.